Munich: Memorials to the 1972 Olympics Massacre

 • Summary of the 20th Summer Olympics in Munich, CBC Sports (Canada).

-• How Canadian athletes were unwittingly tied to the tragedy: 2012 report by Ioanna Roumeliotis, for CBC News (Canada).
+• How Canadian athletes were unwittingly tied to the tragedy, CBC News (Canada) in 2012.

+Take Munich’s U-Bahn U3 or U8 to station Olympiazentrum.
+From there, you can follow the suggested path to the memorial plaque at Connollystrasse 31, the “Klagebalken” memorial sculpture, and finally to the Place of Remembrance.
+The path is about 1.3 kilometres (0.8 mile) one-way.
 Click on the arrow-window icon at the upper-left corner of the map below for the legend.
-Starting from U-Bahn station Olympiazentrum, you can follow the suggested path to the memorial plaque at Connollystrasse 31, the “Klagebalken” memorial sculpture, and finally to the Place of Remembrance.
-The length of the path is about 1.3 kilometres (0.8 mile) one-way.

-I made the pictures above on 2 June 2018.
-This post appears on Fotoeins Fotopress at fotoeins.com as https://wp.me/p1BIdT-cn4.
+I made all pictures above on 2 June 2018 with a Fujifilm X70 fixed-lens prime.
+Alle Fotoaufnahmen sind mit Wasserzeichen versehen worden.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-cn4.